Oscar-Otee/brewery-industry-app/README.md

 Brewery Industry App

-Welcome to Brewery Industry App, a program that brings to you all the breweries and their retails.
+Welcome to Brewery Industry App, a program that brings to you all the breweries together with their retailers and wholesalers.

 The program will provide information about the details of the brewery such as name, brewer-type, street, city, state, postal-code, country, longitude, latitude and phone number of the Brewery.
-It also provides the details of the retailers in the industry
+It also provides the details of the retailers in the industry as well as wholesalers of the brewery.

 The app uses 'https://api.openbrewerydb.org/breweries' as API for fetching breweries data before seeding them into the database.